Feyerabend/vm/debug/README.md

 to validate the functionality of the VM.
 Each test focuses on specific operations or scenarios to ensure the VM handles them correctly.
 The tests include:
-- Arithmetic Operations Test: Verifies addition and division operations.
+- *Arithmetic Test*: Verifies addition and division operations.
-- Division by Zero Test: Checks the VM’s behavior when attempting to divide by zero.
+- *Division by Zero Test*: Checks the VM’s behavior when attempting to divide by zero.
-- Logical and Comparison Operations Test: Validates logical AND and comparison operations.
+- *Logical and Comparison Test*: Validates logical AND and comparison operations.
-- Array Operations Test: Tests loading and storing values in arrays.
+- *Array Test*: Tests loading and storing values in arrays.
-- Function Call Test: Examines function calls and returns, including argument handling.
+- *Function Call Test*: Examines function calls and returns, including argument handling.